 What does a CPR notification look and sound like?

-A CPR notification arrives as a normal push notification similar to the one shown in the lefthand image below.
-This push notification will be accompanied by a distinctive alert tone.
-Opening the notification will load the PulsePoint app to the screen shown below on the right.
-This screen will display your current location, the general reported location of the cardiac arrest victim, and any nearby Automated External Defibrillators (AEDs).
-You can tap an AED icon for a text description of its precise location.
+A CPR notification arrives as a normal push notification.
+This notification will be accompanied by a distinctive alert tone.
+Opening the notification will load the PulsePoint app.
+The screen will display your current location, the general reported location of the cardiac arrest victim, and any nearby Automated External Defibrillators (AEDs).
 To receive a CPR Needed activation you must have the CPR notification type selected in the Settings Menu and you must be in the immediate vicinity of a reported cardiac arrest.
 Notification radiuses vary by jurisdiction.

 Is there a risk that the app will draw too many bystanders to the emergency medical scene?